-- explore the use of galeterone for the treatment of other diseases that are associated with the androgen receptor signaling pathway; - · identify and develop compounds that are designed to disrupt androgen receptor signaling through enhanced androgen receptor degradation; - enter into agreements with third parties to manufacture galeterone; - establish a sales, marketing and distribution infrastructure to support the commercialization of galeterone in the United States; - maintain, expand and protect our intellectual property portfolio; - continue our other research and development efforts; - · acquire or in-license additional compounds or technologies; and - operate as a public company.
+- conduct clinical trials of galeterone in mCRPC patients who have shown resistance following treatment with Xtandi or Zytiga[®] (abiraterone acetate) or conduct other clinical trials of galeterone or any other product candidates in the future; - develop any companion diagnostic test necessary for use with galeterone; - · identify and develop compounds that are designed to disrupt androgen receptor signaling through enhanced androgen receptor degradation; - enter into agreements with third parties to manufacture galeterone or other product candidates; - · establish a sales, marketing and distribution infrastructure to support the commercialization of our product candidates; - maintain, expand and protect our intellectual property portfolio; - continue our other research and development efforts; - · acquire or in-license additional compounds or technologies; and - operate as a public company.

 We have never generated any revenue from product sales and may never be profitable.
 To become and remain profitable, we must develop and eventually commercialize a product or products with significant market potential and market acceptance.
-This development and commercialization will require us to be successful in a range of challenging activities, including successfully completing ARMOR3-SV and other NDA-enabling studies as well as preclinical testing and clinical trials of any of our future product candidates, obtaining marketing and regulatory approval for these product candidates, successfully developing a companion diagnostic test for use with galeterone, partnering with third parties to manufacture our product candidates in commercial quantities, marketing and selling those products for which we may obtain regulatory approval, and obtaining reimbursement from third-party payors.
+This development and commercialization will require us to be successful in a range of challenging activities, including successfully completing preclinical testing and clinical trials of galeterone and any of our future product candidates, obtaining marketing and regulatory approval for these product candidates, successfully developing a companion diagnostic test for use with galeterone, partnering with third parties to manufacture our product candidates in commercial quantities, marketing and selling those products for which we may obtain regulatory approval, and obtaining reimbursement from third-party payors.
 We may never succeed in these activities and may never generate revenues that are significant or large enough to achieve profitability.